elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are several methods, including appendChild, insertBefore, replaceChild, and removeChild.</div><br />
+  <div><strong>Interview Response:</strong> Older methods include appendChild(), removeChild(), insertBefore().
+Despite being less intuitive than modern methods, they're important to know for understanding, maintaining, and refactoring legacy code.</div><br />
   <div><strong>Technical Response:</strong> Several methods were used before the more modern methods for inserting and removing nodes.
 They include appendChild, insertBefore, replaceChild, and removeChild.
-Although they aren’t getting used in modern code, we should be aware of their function, use, and syntax, because we may run across them in older applications.
+Although they aren’t used in modern code, we should be aware of their function, use, and syntax, because we may run across them in older applications.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />